Street Fighter (UDON comics): Plot

 Ryu arrives in India and asks Dhalsim to train him after seeing how it has improved Sagat's fighting style.
 He gains more control over his emotions, but still finds it difficult to maintain his rage against Akuma.
 Dhalsim informs him that Gen has defeated Akuma in the past, prompting Ryu to travel to Hong Kong to meet him.
 Gen's teachings prove to be the opposite of Dhalsim's as he encourages Ryu that the only way to defeat Akuma is to give in to the Dark Hado.
 As Ryu leaves feeling conflicted, Gen has his long-awaited rematch with Akuma and dies shortly afterward.

 Cammy takes a leave of absence from Delta Red to investigate Bison's Dolls and her past with Chun-Li.
 They find that two of the Dolls were part of the Thunder Foot Tribe and travel to Mexico to discuss the case with one of the tribe's representatives, T. Hawk.
 He informs them that the two women were abducted days before a chemical plant forced his tribe to evacuate their ancestral land.
 Before they can investigate, Chun-Li returns to Hong Kong after learning of Gen's death.

 Guile receives a tip from Officer Gibson that the plant is a front for Shadaloo, but later discovers that she was actually a Doll disguised as Gibson to lead Cammy and T. Hawk into an ambush from the Dolls and Bison.
 They are assisted by Rose, who reveals that she possesses the good part of Bison's soul after he emptied it from his body to master Psycho Power and that Cammy is a clone of Bison that he could use to transfer his consciousness.
-Bison destroys Rose's body and blackmails Cammy into coming with him after revealing he's holding her Delta Red team members hostage.
+Bison destroys Rose's body and blackmails Cammy into coming with him after revealing he's holding Delta Red hostage.
 He then sends out invitations to fighters all around the world to take part in the next Street Fighter tournament, which he plans to use to select candidates for his army.